 Simple’s marketing dashboard also brings together your key nominated campaign results through data integrations, providing a unified picture of what’s working and what isn’t, and what needs to be improved.

 Benefits: Greater utilisation of all marketing technology, including Microsoft tools and a more reliable toolkit, leading to more a consistent marketing activity performance as well as better understanding of the channels that are working and how to optimise future campaign performance.

-Simple’s marketing resource management system joins up the gaps in marketing team process, from structural silos, unshared data and undocumented processes to the use of poorly integrated martech tools.
+Simple’s intelligent marketing resource management system joins up the gaps in marketing team process, from structural silos, unshared data and undocumented processes to the use of poorly integrated martech tools.
 To see it in action, reach out to one of our representatives.